Yagya1123/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

 - A linked list is a data structure that provides us with the ability to add or remove items anywhere in the list in constant `O(1)` time.
 - A linked list is useful when we need to insert or remove elements at random locations.
-- A linked is also useful when we need to do insertion and deletion frequently.
+- A linked list is also useful when we need to do insertion and deletion frequently.
 - We do not keep track of indices inside a linked list, hence we cannot tell the order of a node just by looking at it.
 - LinkedLists need not be stored consecutively in the memory.